alexellis/motephat-alexa/README.md

-# Pimoroni mote-phat Alexa skill
+# Alexa skill for mote-phat by Pimoroni

 ## Control Pimoroni's home-lighting kit through Alex Skills kit with a Raspberry Pi